notaryproject/specifications/trust-store-trust-policy-specification.md

 * **`trustStores`**(*object*): This REQUIRED property represents the parent node containing multiple trust stores.
 Each trust store is identified by the key associated with it like 'trust-store-name-1', 'trust-store-name-2'.
    * **`identities`**(*object*): This REQUIRED property represents the collection of different types of identities.
 There are two types of identifies that Notary v2 supports: x509 certificates and x509 timestamping certificates.
        * **`x509Certs`**(*array of strings*): This REQUIRED property specifies a list of x509 certificates in PEM format.
 The collection MUST contain at least one certificate.
-       * **`tsaX509Certs`**(*array of strings*): This Optional property specifies a list of x509 timestamping certificates in PEM format.
+       * **`tsaX509Certs`**(*array of strings*): This OPTIONAL property specifies a list of x509 timestamping certificates in PEM format.
 If the `tsaX509Certs` key is present then collection MUST contain at least one timestamping certificate.
 ## Trust Policy
 Users who consume and execute the signed artifact from a registry need a mechanism to specify how the artifacts should be evaluated for trust, this is where a trust policy is used.
 Trust policy allows users to control the artifact's integrity, expiry, and revocation aspect of signature evaluation.